Culture of prevention

 Knowledge is a fundamental weapon to beat cancer, and AIRC knows it well.
 Over the years, we have been increasingly communicating the results achieved by research, as soon as laboratories made new data available.

-Central to this strategy is Fondamentale magazine, our voice in the homes of supporters and one of the most authoritative Italian publications in the field of oncology.
+Central to this strategy is Fondamentale magazine, our voice in the homes of our supporters and one of the most authoritative Italian publications in the field of oncology.

 Online presence